Co-Willing – International Association

 Co-Willing aims to be a powerful source of inspiration, cooperation and action that serves project specific development outcomes.

-Co-Willing is a non-political and non-profit association with seat in Geneva, Switzerland.
+Co-Willing is a non-political and non-profit NGO with seat in Geneva, Switzerland.

 Co-Willing was formed during the International conference ‘Freedom – Our Responsibility’ (FOR) in Bloemfontein, South Africa, in September 2014.